 If snowdrops flowered in midsummer we would probably barely notice their presence.
 We might even find them a nuisance the way they clump up so quickly and leave behind a great mound of boring foliage which must be religiously left to feed the cursed little bulbils for next year.
-I can almost feel myself reaching for the Roundup.
-Louise’s Great Plant this Month shows a far more attractive winter flowering star.
+I can almost feel myself reaching for a spade…

 But snowdrops have the immense good sense to flower at a time when we are all sick of cold cheerless days of frost, when their promise of better things to come make us go a little bit potty about them.

 Snowdrops are the ultimate vernal species, adapted to growing in deciduous woodland where they can get up and away before the leaf canopy closes over them blocking out the light they need to photosynthesise and store starch for next years effort.